wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### Topic

-Topic specifies the name of an alert topic to which, alerts will be published.
+Topic specifies the name of an alert topic to which alerts will be published.
 Alert handlers can be configured per topic, see the API documentation.